uncomplicate/neanderthal/articles/getting_started.md

 Follow the [ClojureCL getting started guide](http://clojurecl.uncomplicate.org/articles/getting_started.html) for the links for the GPU platform that you use and more detailed info.

 **If you use a pre-2.0 OpenCL platform (Nvidia and/or OS X), you'll have to use `command-queue-1` and/or `with-default-1` from the [ClojureCL's legacy namespace](https://github.com/uncomplicate/clojurecl/blob/master/src/clojure/uncomplicate/clojurecl/legacy.clj) instead of `command-queue` and `with-default` that are used in the examples.**

+### GPU drivers for the CUDA GPU engine

+Everything will magically work (no need to compile anything) on Nvidia, provided that you **installed Nvidia's CUDA Toolkit**.

+Follow the [ClojureCUDA getting started guide](http://clojurecuda.uncomplicate.org/articles/getting_started.html) for the links for the GPU platform that you use and more detailed info.

 ## Where to Go Next